 - Rapid Recall Maths practice (2 x 10 minutes a week).

-We will send home a list of spellings and handwriting to work on over the course of this half term and the spellings are linked to your child’s phonics and spelling teaching.
+- We will send home a list of spellings to work on over the course of this half term and the spellings are linked to your child’s phonics and spelling teaching.